 Apart from all the above-mentioned features, you’ll also get a fingerprint reader, WiFi 6 and Bluetooth 5.2 support.

-It is a bit pricey when compared to other laptops on this list.
-However, Lenovo ThinkPad T14s Gen 2 is a great laptop for professional work and virtualization.
+It is a bit pricey when compared to other laptops in this segment.
+However, Lenovo ThinkPad T14s Gen 2 is a great AMD laptop for professional work and virtualization.

 Key Features of Lenovo ThinkPad T14s Gen 2: